Department: DPB – Plant Biology

 Young investigator position at Carnegie Institution for Science, Department of Plant Biology

 The Department of Plant Biology is seeking applications for the position of Staff Associate.
-The Staff Associate is a young investigator position intended to nurture scientists during their most creative years.
+The Staff Associate is a group leader position intended to nurture outstanding young scientists by supporting independent research at an early stage after obtaining the Ph.D degree.
 We are broadly interested in junior scientists who show great potential for developing a rigorous research program in cutting-edge plant sciences.
-The successful candidate is expected to lead an independent research group and interact synergistically with current department faculty members, who study a variety of systems (cyanobacteria, algae, Arabidopsis and maize) using a wide range of technologies and methods (biochemical, genomic, proteomic, cell biological and computational and data sciences).
+The successful candidate is expected to lead an independent research team and interact synergistically with current department faculty members, who study a variety of systems (cyanobacteria, algae, Arabidopsis and maize) using a wide range of technologies and methods (biochemical, genomic, proteomic, cell biological and computational and data sciences).
+The Department of Plant Biology has state-of-the-art facilities for microscopy/imaging and mass spectrometry as well as molecular genetic studies of plants.
+To learn more about the Department of Plant Biology, visit https://dpb.carnegiescience.edu/

 A Ph.D. in science is required for all candidates.
 Postdoctoral experience is not required for outstanding candidates.